Aidenloe/AIG/cran-comments.md

 * I have run R CMD check on the downstream dependencies of AIG (https://github.com/Aidenloe/AIG/blob/master/revdep/problems.md)

-* “There were no ERRORs, WARNINGs or NOTEs.”
+* “There were no problems found.”